AnweshaMondal/API-Server-KEPLOY/my-api-server/README.md

 }
 ```

-### Sample Request to Delete Data
+### Delete Data
 ```
 DELETE /api/data/<id>
 ```

-## Conclusion
+## Why I Made This

-This API server provides a foundation for building applications that require data management.
-You can extend its functionality by adding more features or integrating it with a frontend application.
+I wanted to get comfortable with building APIs from scratch, connecting to a real database, and documenting my work.
+This project is a solid starting point for any app that needs backend data management.
+Feel free to fork it or use it as a base for your own ideas!